 Hatchet Boy and Cigarette Girl

 West Side Story meets The God Father in this story of star-crossed lovers fighting to stop a gang war.
-Inspired by true events in Craig's family.
+Inspired by true events in Craig's family history.

 Blade Maiden and the Platinum Assassin

 An award winning screenplay is the foundation of this animated feature film and VR experience.